Dynamic Correlation as an Incentive Device: A proof sketch

+In this section, I sketch a joint proof of \cref{thm:main} and \cref{prop:F}.
+Recall that each optimal communication device is completely described by a collection of solutions to \eqref{eq:programmain}, one for each $U \in [0, \bar U]$, alongside some initial worker utility.

-In the rest of this section, I sketch a (joint) proof of \cref{prop:main} and \cref{prop:F}.
-The solutions to \eqref{eq:programmain} at extreme utilities $0$ and $\bar U$ follow from the worker's promise-keeping constraint and the enforceability constraints.
-Honoring utility $0$ to the worker requires the firm to induce the worker's worst equilibrium continuation, namely perpetual rejections.
-In contrast, honoring utility $\bar U$ requires the firm to induce the worker's favorite equilibrium continuation, namely assigning the Stackelberg probability $\ubar \ga$ to recommending acceptance with effort, and the complementary probability to recommending acceptance with shirking, in a current period and then to again give the worker utility $\bar U$ less the minimal penalty $x_\gd$ if he were asked to exert effort and produced a bad output.
-Turning to utilities in $(0, \bar U)$, I show in the proof that $F$ is differentiable on $(0, \bar U)$ except at $U^R$ and some other point $\ubar U^R \in (0, U^R)$.
-For each $U \in (0, \bar U)$ at which $F$ is differentiable, because the set of choice variables (characterized by the constraints) in \eqref{eq:programmain} has nonempty interior, all solutions to \eqref{eq:programmain} are characterized by the Karush-Kuhn-Tucker (KKT) conditions.
-The solutions at utilities $U^R$ and $\ubar U^R$ at which $F$ is not differentiable follow by continuity of the solutions in $U$.
+The solutions to \eqref{eq:programmain} at utilities $0$ and $\bar U$ follow directly from the constraints.
+Promising utility $0$ to the worker requires the firm to induce perpetual rejections.
+In contrast, promising utility $\bar U$ requires the firm to induce the worker's favorite equilibrium continuation, namely recommending acceptance and effort with Stackelberg probability $\ubar \ga$ and recommending acceptance and shirking otherwise, followed by promising utility $\bar U$ less the minimal penalty $x_\gd$ if the worker were asked to exert effort and produced a bad output.
+Turning to utilities in $(0, \bar U)$, I show in the proof that $F$ is differentiable on $(0, \bar U)$ except at $U^R$ and some $\ubar U^R \in (0, U^R)$.
+For each $U \in (0, \bar U)$ at which $F$ is differentiable, all solutions to \eqref{eq:programmain} are characterized by the Karush-Kuhn-Tucker conditions.
+The solutions at utilities where $F$ is not differentiable follow by continuity of the solutions in $U$.
 In the following, I focus on values of $U$ at which $F$ is differentiable and omit mentioning this for conciseness.